handsontable/handsontable/docs/next/guides/getting-started/demo.md

 [[toc]]

-Explore Handsontable's source code, in your favorite framework.
+Play around with Handsontable's source code, in your favorite framework.

 ---